 The internet and advances in digital communications have opened other ways for scammers to target you and steal information.

-Chances are, you’ve come across the most common type of scams – the spam email from a Nigerian prince or reporting to be from HMRC or your bank.
+Chances are, you’ve come across the most common type of scams – the spam email from a Nigerian prince or reporting to be from your bank.

 However, while email scams can be quite easy to spot and avoid, others are much more sophisticated.

 How to recognise a scam?

 Knowing what to be on the lookout for when it comes to scams is one of the best ways to protect yourself.

 - Unsolicited or unexpected contact.
 If you have received any kind of contact, but particularly a phone call, out of the blue, it is best to avoid it.
 Since January 2019, there has been a ban on cold calling about pensions.
 This means you should not be contacted by any company about your pension unless you’ve asked them to.

 - Email address.
 If you get an email, expand the pane at the top of the message and see exactly who it has come from.
 If it is a scam, the email address the message has come from will be filled in with random numbers, or be misspelled.